davidcsi/rtpengine-docker/README.md

 # docker-rtpengine

+## NOTE: This docke implementation is designed to be run on AWS on a debian buster.

 This is SIPWise rtpengine (previously: rtpproxy-ng, and before that: mediaproxy-ng) properly dockerified as a first-class citizen under the upstream project's preferred linux variant.

 Parts of this project were borrowed in part from Binan/rtpengine-docker